X

 | Potassium homeostasis | Magnesium deficiency = treatment-resistant potassium deficiency! |

-| Blood glucose regulation | Insulin resistance, worsening of diabetes |
+| Blood sugar regulation | Insulin resistance, worsening in diabetes |

 | Stage | Symptoms |